 This was one of those times where lugging around a unicycle actually made some sense.
 The surroundings were far enough from the city to be a fun diversion.
 I got to see a bit of suburban Santiago and didn’t have to go out of my way to do so.

-In fact, along the way I passed by a circus club where a bunch of kids were doing everything but unicycling so I had to join them for a while just because.
+Along the way I passed by a circus club where a bunch of kids were doing everything but unicycling.
+I had to join them for a while just because.

 I was actually expecting some other smaller vineyards or farmland or something but it seemed like Concha y Toro was the only one out there.
-I had to park my unicycle at the guardhouse where I taught the staff the basics before I went off to get wasted.
+I parked my unicycle by the guardhouse where a few of the staff seemed interested enough to have me demonstrate the basics.

 Now I have to repeat that I come from a country where Yakult is the leading culture, not wine.
 I’m not even going to pretend that I know what a good red wine is supposed to be like.

-The wine tour led us through the vineyard to the cellars where we were introduced to the Casillero del Diablo.
+We were led through the vineyard to the cellars where we were introduced to the Casillero del Diablo.
 Everyone felt obliged to buy a bottle because it was tasty (and alcoholic.
 And cheap.) and had a good back story.
-We each had a keepsake glass which would prove perilous to keep safe on a backpacking trip but which I did bring back in one piece anyway and would prove very useful throughout the trip.
+We each had a keepsake glass which would prove perilous to keep safe on a backpacking trip.
+I did bring back in one piece anyway and would prove very useful throughout the trip.

-I might have spent a good part of the afternoon at the restaurant where there’s some kind of dance performance happening.
+A good part of the afternoon was spent at the restaurant where there’s some kind of dance performance.
 I can’t emphasize enough how much of a relaxed environment this is.
 If I were a Chilean kid, my ambition in life might just be to be a dancer at Concha y Toro.

-With enough wine in my system and bottles to bring back, I collected and hopped back on my unicycle to ride off into the sunset.
-There weren’t too many taxis waiting for passengers given its the off-season and there’s no real reason for tourists to be there without a ride anyway.
-I think the arrangement to ride by unicycle paid off because in any case, the cab ride would have paid off another decent bottle of red anyway.
+With enough wine in me and bottles for the journey, I collected my unicycle to ride off into the sunset.
+There weren’t too many taxis waiting for passengers given its the off-season.
+I think the arrangement to ride by unicycle paid off because the cab ride would have paid off another decent bottle of red.